IDinsight/ask-a-question/docs/develop/setup.md

         export PROMETHEUS_MULTIPROC_DIR=/tmp
         export OPENAI_API_KEY=sk...

-3. In the root of the repository, edit the `litellm_config.yaml` as required.
+3. (optional) Edit which LLMs are used in the `litellm_config.yaml` at the repository root.

 4. Run Make target to set up required Docker containers for the database and the LiteLLM proxy server.